How To Stop Cichlid Bullying & Aggression- 9 Easy Steps to Follow

 This applies particularly to varying colorations.
 Cichlids see the same members of their species as direct competitors, and will therefore bully other members of their own species.

 Therefore, make sure to have varying cichlid species with different colors and patterns in the tank.
-The more diverse the colors are, the less likely the cichlids are to be aggressive bullies towards one another.
+The more diverse the colors are, the less likely the cichlids are to be aggressive bullies toward one another.

 2. The Water Column & Aquarium Zones